 What can be done to minimize the symptoms of pelvic pain and painful sexual intercourse?

 Another way to phrase this question is to ask how can the symptoms of pelvic pain and painful sexual intercourse following transvaginal placement of surgical mesh for pelvic organ prolapse be minimized to the rates of these symptoms encountered following sacrocolpopexy?

 One way to minimize these symptoms is to ensure during surgery that the vagina is elevated to the non-mobile segment of the sacrospinous ligament.
 This portion of the ligament has less pain fibers than the more muscular part of the ligament.

-Another way is to place the mesh in an entirely tension free manner.
+Another way is to place the mesh in a tension free manner.

 The most common complication following a mesh augmented vaginal repair is mesh extrusion.
 This occurs when small fragments of mesh are exposed in the vagina.
-Most mesh extrusions are managed in the office by cutting out the extruded mesh.
+Most mesh extrusions are managed in the office by excising the extruded mesh.

 It is important to note that when mesh is placed properly, it should not be felt by the patient.
 If placed properly and a mesh extrusion occurs, it is almost always at the suture line in the vagina, which is the area of weakness following the surgery.
-This is why cutting out the extruded mesh takes care of the problem.
+This is why removal of the extruded mesh takes care of the problem.

 The incidence of mesh extrusion in patients who underwent their first vaginal mesh surgery with Dr. Shashoua is less than 5%.
-But more important is that the extrusion of mesh is almost always easily managed.
+As mentioned above, most mesh extrusions are managed by simple office excision.